 If you experience such things, you may ask for compensation.
 They gave us a $50 off coupon, for the next time when/if we will rent from Hertz company.

 2. Car rental price

 To get a slightly better price for the rental car, I recommend you to book in advance on the website Priceline.com, where you have the option to bet for the price.
 The difference will not be very noticeable, but you will save some dollars.

 On the Pacific Coast Highway, fuel prices are quite high.
 Therefore, you might want to fill inside the cities.

 Do not follow the shortest or fastest route, imposed by GPS.
 For example, we made our own personalized itinerary between San Francisco and Los Angeles.
 If there is a long distance anyway, I recommend you to go for the scenic drive.

 Between Las Vegas and San Francisco, we chose Death Valley and Yosemite National Park.

-Between SF and LA we chose Pacific Coast Highway and I can say it was the most enjoyable experience of the whole trip.
-California 1 is one of the most spectacular coastline drives in the US.
+Between SF and LA, we chose Pacific Coast Highway and I can say it was the most enjoyable experience of the whole trip.
+California 1 is one of the most spectacular coastlines drives in the US.

 5. Accommodation in SF